User story #2791

 I think this should be adressed in 2.4 if possible (or 2.3?).
 Any ideas, opinions?

-Updated by Jonathan CLARKE over 11 years ago
+Updated by Jonathan CLARKE about 12 years ago

-Updated by Jean VILVER over 11 years ago
+Updated by Jean VILVER about 12 years ago

 I'm thinking to put the duplicate node (with a hostname or a IP already present) in the Accept new node table, and to refuse when the user try to add it to rudder.